-The program consists of 63 credit hours including: a) 15 credit hours of doctoral core); b) 18 credit hours in a concentration; c) 15 credit hours in independent dissertation coursework; and d) 15 credit hours in an alternate concentration.
-Candidates may need to take additional dissertation hours dependent upon their progress in the program.
+The program consists of 63 credit hours including: a) 15 credit hours of doctoral core; b) 18 credit hours in a primary concentration; c) 15 credit hours in independent dissertation coursework; and d) 15 credit hours in an alternate concentration.
+Candidates may need to take additional dissertation hours in order to complete the degree program.
 Candidates will graduate with an Ed.D. in two concentrations.

-Pathway 2: Applicants must possess an Ed.
-S., or Master's Degree plus 30 hours minimum, in an education-related emphasis (for IL and C&I).
+Forty-Eight Hour Program.
+Applicants must possess an Ed.
+S., or Master's Degree plus 30 hours minimum, in a field that is related to the concentration that is selected for study - i.e., education for IL and C&I; higher education for HE; and related areas for EL and HR.

 The program consists of 48 credit hours including: a) 15 credit hours of doctoral core; b) 18 credit hours in a concentration; and c) 15 credit hours in independent dissertation coursework.
 Candidates may need to take additional dissertation or course hours dependent upon their progress in the program.
-Candidates may choose to enroll in 15 additional hours from the alternate concentration to graduate with an Ed.D. in two concentrations.
+Candidates may choose to enroll in 15 additional hours from the alternate concentration to graduate with a doctoral degree in two concentrations.